DavideBITMEX/website/content/authors/admin/_index.md

       - Currently developing an R-Shiny application to showcase research findings to a broader audience
       - Poster Presentation, presented at ECS Conference in 2024
   - position: Guest Student - Researcher
-      company_name: Woods Hole Oceanographic Institution (WHOI), Marine Mammals and Bioacoustics Lab.
+    company_name: "Woods Hole Oceanographic Institution (WHOI), Marine Mammals and Bioacoustics Lab."
     company_url: ''
     company_logo: ''
     date_start: 2022-10-01
-      date_end: '2023-09-31'
+    date_end: '2023-09-30'
     summary: |2-
       - Extracted, cleaned, and manipulated acoustic data to enable analysis in a time series format
       - Applied data-interpolation techniques to deal with missing values
       - Applied Dynamic Time Warping in combination with Dimensionality Reduction Techniques (MDS, t-SNE, and UMAP) to handle complex data structures
       - Implemented Clustering Algorithms to classify animal vocalizations
       - Contributed to the expansion of the “Sarasota Dolphin Whistle Database”

 # Skills
 # Add your own SVG icons to `assets/media/icons/`